• Skip to main content

 Is Meat Consumption “In Our Genes”?

-The article in Psychology Today ends on a baffled note with the author wondering if meat eating could potentially be in our genes?
+The article in Psychology Today ends on a baffled note, with the author wondering if meat eating could potentially be in our genes?
 (3)

-I submit that the results of this survey are not surprising and are, in fact, a testament to the research of Dr. Weston A. Price.
+In fact, they are a strong testament to the research of Dr. Weston A. Price.

 During this adventure, he documented these isolated people groups consuming their ancestral diet in great detail.

-Amazing pictures and the data from his analysis of these foods can be found in his masterpiece Nutrition and Physical Degeneration.
+Amazing pictures and the data from his analysis of these foods can be found in his masterpiece, Nutrition and Physical Degeneration.

 Dr. Price concluded that while the diets of these natives varied widely, nutrient-dense animal foods high in the fat-soluble true vitamin A, D, and K2 (also known as Activator X) were the common denominators.